github/developer.github.com/content/v3/repos/contents.md

 ## Update a file

-This method allows you to update a file in a repository
+This method updates a file in a repository

     PUT /repos/:owner/:repo/contents/:path